 - Makes it harder to use arpeggios creatively.

 In my opinion, of course, these drawbacks are valid points IF the CAGED system is the only thing you learn.
 However, the way I see it, it is another tool to add to your arsenal.
 You can take advantage of its benefits when appropriate but also break out of it if need be.
 Playing music should not be about sticking to one concrete system anyway, you should always be experimenting and trying out new things.

 I (and many others) believe that the CAGED system is a valuable concept to learn.
 It really helps you visualize which shapes to use in which locations in order to produce the sound that you want.
 Furthermore, it uses a pretty basic set of 5 super easy chords that you just need to transpose.

-I however, would not suggest you try to take on this system right from the beginning.
-It does require a bit of background information such as fretboard note memorization and the ability to play barre chords.
-Although, if you feel up to the task I would certainly recommend learning the CAGED system.
+I, however, would not suggest you try to take on this system right from the beginning.
+It does require a bit of background information such as fretboard note memorization and the ability to play barre chords (all of which you can learn from one of these best online guitar lesson platforms).